SquirrelMail English Site Danish Site French Site Russian Site Japanese Site

 • 4.
 General Options -> 13.
 Allow server charset search (enabled by default)

-There is one exception.
-If you are using Turkish translation, you can get similar errors even when your IMAP server supports ISO-8859-9 charset.
-This happens due to different small letters to capital letters conversion rules in Turkish.
-See SM bug No.690625 and http://www.topolis.lt/squirrelmail/turkish.html for more details.
+There is one exception: if you are using the Turkish translation, you can get similar errors even when your IMAP server supports the ISO-8859-9 charset.
+This happens due to different small letter to capital letter conversion rules in Turkish.
+See SM bug No.690625, http://www.topolis.lt/php/, http://www.topolis.lt/php/patched-utf8.txt and http://www.topolis.lt/php/turkish.phps for more details.

 3.4 "Invalid range end in /usr/share/squirrelmail/functions/i18n.php"

-If you are using SquirrelMail on Linux RedHat v7.3 system, sometimes you can get error:
+If you are using SquirrelMail on Linux RedHat v7.3 system, sometimes you can get an error similar to:

 Warning: Invalid range end in /usr/share/squirrelmail/functions/i18n.php on line xx

-Problem can be reproduced only on RedHat 7.3 or RedHat Advanced Server 2.0.
-It happens only if UTF-8 enabled glibc locale is used. this means - ca_ES, cs_CZ, da_DK, en_CA, es_ES, es_US, et_EE, fi_FI, hr_HR, is_IS, lt_LT, lv_LV, no_NO, pl_PL, sl_SI are affected.
-Emails that produce warnings use other encoding than is set in user's locale.
+This problem can be reproduced only on RedHat 7.3 or RedHat Advanced Server 2.0.
+It happens only if a UTF-8 enabled glibc locale is used.
+This means that the ca_ES, cs_CZ, da_DK, en_CA, es_ES, es_US, et_EE, fi_FI, hr_HR, is_IS, lt_LT, lv_LV, no_NO, pl_PL and sl_SI locales are all affected.
+Emails that produce this kind of warning will do so because they use an encoding other than the one that is set in the user's locale.

-The problem is in broken glibc, apache or php patches used by RH.
-System doesn't like regexp ranges at \237-\240 (octal numbers). decimal 159-160.
-Latest SquirrelMail versions tries to avoid this error.
+The problem is in a broken glibc, Apache or PHP patch or patches used by RedHat.
+The system doesn't like regexp ranges between \237-\240 (octal numbers; decimal 159-160).
+Recent SquirrelMail versions try to avoid this error.

 Next Previous Contents